Home > Facelift SMAS Facelift

 Risks and Considerations

 Risks may include bleeding, infection, scarring, asymmetry, nerve injury, and prolonged swelling.
-Choosing the correct technique and an appropriate surgical plan is essential.
+These risks will be discussed in detail during consultation.

 Book a Consultation